Impact of Visual Context on Noisy Multimodal NMT: An Empirical Study for English to Indian Languages: Introduction

 \textbf{\em (i) Noisy MMT:} We develop our systems for noisy MMT.
 To the best of our knowledge, this is the earliest attempt of its kind to translate noisy utterances in multimodal settings.
-We observe the increased positive impact of visual context in the presence of noise in the dataset.
+We observe an increased positive impact of visual context in the presence of noise in the dataset.

-\textbf{\em (ii) Multilingual MMT:} We perform multilingual multimodal fine-tuning, as well as use a multilingual pre-trained model.
-This is the first attempt at the multilingual scenario that includes Indic languages.
+\textbf{\em (ii) Multilingual MMT:} We perform multilingual multimodal fine-tuning and utilize a multilingual pre-trained model.
+This is the first attempt at a multilingual setting that includes Indic languages.

-\textbf{\em (iii) Probing the Need of Image:} By substituting the relevant images corresponding to the text with random images, we inspected to determine the effectiveness of the employed relevant image.
-This is the primary attempt of its kind, which carries out such probing in Indian languages.
+\textbf{\em (iii) Probing the Need for Images:} By substituting relevant images corresponding to the text with random ones, we investigate the effectiveness of using semantically aligned visual information.
+This is the first attempt of its kind to conduct such probing in Indian languages.

-\textbf{\em (iv) Strong UNMT Baseline:} We use the best off-the-shelf UNMT model for fine-tuning.
-This is crucial to understand if the multimodal methods achieve better results due to extracted information from the corresponding images, or a lack of competency of the employed text-processing module to handle ambiguity.
+\textbf{\em (iv) Strong UNMT Baseline:} We use a strong off-the-shelf UNMT model for fine-tuning.
+This is essential to determine whether the improved performance of multimodal methods stems from the extracted information in images or from the limitations of the text-only model in handling ambiguity.

-\textbf{\em (v) Enhanced Visual Features in Indian Settings:} We extracted rich visual features from ViT instead of the CNN-based features used in the contemporary Indic MMT methods.
+\textbf{\em (v) Enhanced Visual Features in Indian Settings:} We extract rich visual features from ViT as well as CLIP instead of using CNN-based features adopted in contemporary Indic MMT methods.

-\textbf{\em (vi) State-of-the-Art Results:} This work mainly attempts to comprehend the impact of visual features on multimodal English to Indic language translation in the presence of noise.
-Please note that our primary focus has been to develop the MT system in noisy settings rather than achieving only state-of-the-art (SOTA) performance.
-However, our model obtained SOTA results for all three target Indic languages (Hindi, Bengali, and Malayalam) while English was the source language.
-We make our codes publicly available\footnote{\url{https://github.com/babangain/indicMMT}}.
+\textbf{\em (vi) State-of-the-Art Results:} This work primarily aims to understand the impact of visual features on multimodal English-to-Indic language translation in the presence of noise.
+While our goal is not solely to achieve state-of-the-art (SOTA) performance, our model obtains SOTA results for all three target Indic languages (Hindi, Bengali, and Malayalam), with English as the source language.

 The rest of the paper is organized as follows.
 In Section \ref{sec:related-works}, we discuss related MMT methods along with models for Indic languages and noisy text translation.
 Thereafter, Section \ref{sec:datasets} explains the employed dataset and the noise addition procedure.
-Subsequently, Section \ref{sec:methodology} mentions our methodology, and Section \ref{sec:results} discusses results with observations.
+Subsequently, Section \ref{sec:methodology} mentions our methodology, and Section \ref{sec:results} and Section \ref{sec:ablation} discuss the results with observations and ablations.
 Finally, Section \ref{conclusion} concludes this paper.